 Introduction

-Living with Machines has a particular set of research interests: specifically to examine the ways in which technology altered the lives and culture of people in Britain in the long 19th century (c.1780-1918).
-The project is marshalling a whole range of sources that have already been digitised from maps, census returns, newspapers, books and journals.
+Living with Machines had a particular set of research interests: specifically to examine the ways in which technology altered the lives and culture of people in Britain in the long 19th century (c.1780-1918).
+The project marshalled a whole range of sources that have already been digitised from maps, census returns, newspapers, books and journals, as well as generating new digitisation and datasets for the community.
 While our data is historical, the questions are perhaps never more pertinent as AI is changing the way we live in the 21st century.

 Project aims